-- "About the Administration Console" on page 3-1 - "Starting the Administration Console" on page 3-3 - "Elements of the Administration Console" on page 3-4 - "Using the Change Center" on page 3-8
+- Section 3.1, "About the Administration Console" - Section 3.2, "Starting the Administration Console"

+- Section 3.3, "Elements of the Administration Console" - Section 3.4, "Using the Change Center"

-About the Administration Console
+3.1 About the Administration Console

 The Administration Console is a Web browser-based, graphical user interface that you use to manage a WebLogic Server domain.
 A WebLogic Server domain is a logically related group of WebLogic Server resources that you manage as a unit.
 A domain includes one or more WebLogic Servers and may also include WebLogic Server clusters.
 Clusters are groups of WebLogic Servers instances that work together to provide scalability and high-availability for applications.
 You deploy and manage your applications as part of a domain.